srobo/runbook/docs/competition/virtual-competitions/competition-session-checklist.md

     - Scorer - Updates the compstate with match files
     - Chat Mods - Monitor the livestream and Discord chats
 - Check for any new dropouts and update the compstate as necessary
+- Check that the `@commentators` group in Slack points at the right people
 - Presenters prepare a scripted introduction to the session
 - Revise the rules for the new module
 - Update the simulator for the new module in the private repo